friendy21/Sirim-V8/FIXES_SUMMARY.md

 - `viewModel.retry()` - exists in QrScannerViewModel at line 135
 - `SirimReferenceCard` - properly defined as private composable at line 474

+The `actionLabel` error was a genuine issue - a misplaced Text component that has now been removed.

-Once the syntax errors were fixed, these references resolved correctly.
+Once all syntax errors were fixed, these references resolved correctly.

 ## Files Modified

 1. **app/src/main/java/com/sirim/scanner/ui/screens/qrcode/QrScannerScreen.kt**
    - Fixed duplicate when branch
    - Fixed SirimReferenceCard structure
+   - Removed erroneous actionLabel reference in BrightnessControl
-   - Reduced from 906 to 869 lines
+   - Reduced from 906 to 868 lines

 2. **app/build.gradle.kts**
    - Optimized ABI splits